gigatskhondia/ocean_intella/README.md

 # Open source software for dynamics of offshore pipelay

 This is a software for modelling offshore pipelaying dynamics.
-It is mainly oriented for research purposes, but can also be used for feasibility studies in real projects.
+It is mainly oriented for research purposes, but can also (partly) be used for feasibility studies in real projects.

 At present, the software includes the following models:
 * OTEC pipe